chaoticipher/AkhbaarNewsApp/README.md

 # AkhbaarNewsApp
-A news aggregator application built using News API and NodeJS and ReactJS frameworks
+A news aggregator application built using News API and NodeJS and ReactJS frameworks.
+Author - Harsh Dwivedi.